LaurenceWarne/rom-party.el/README.md

 Means any prompts with less than 10 matching solutions are not shown.

-Where `rom-party` gets words from can be customised using `rom-party-word-sources`.
+Where `rom-party` gets words from can be customised using `rom-party-word-sources`, note re-indexing may be required whenever the custom variable `rom-party-word-sources` is updated, which may take 20-30s depending on how large the word sources are.
 Other useful custom variables are given below:

 | Variable                     | Description                                             | Default                                      |
 |------------------------------|---------------------------------------------------------|----------------------------------------------|